In 1999, the Ministry of Education issued a policy to have the Department of Guidance and Counseling in all schools.

 In reality, it is difficult to quantify or measure the immediate results of counselling.

-Specific behaviour change is a result of a process of both short and long term
+Specific behaviour change is a result of a process of both short and long-term

-SENIOR MASTER – GUIDANCE AND COUNSELING
+SENIOR MISTRESS – GUIDANCE AND COUNSELING